augustofasano/EPprobit-SN/Illustration.md

 In the following, we also show how to replicate the whole simulation study, computing both approximate posterior moments and predictive probabilities in all the scenarios.

 ### Set useful quantities
-We start our analysis setting the hyperparameters of the model and defining the number of samples used for the i.i.d. sampler.
+We start our analysis by setting the hyperparameters of the model and defining the number of samples used for the i.i.d. sampler.

 ```r
 n = 100 # number of training observations that will be used to compute posterior moments